 of Southern Switzerland

 Interaction Design Lab

+Switzerland

 davide.fornari@supsi.ch

-Davide Fornari holds a PhD in Design sciences from University Iuav of Venice and is a tenured teacher researcher at the Laboratory of visual culture of SUPSI University of applied sciences and arts of Southern Switzerland, in Lugano, where he teaches Interaction design and History of graphic design.
-He is the coordinator of the Master of Advanced Studies in Interaction Design at SUPSI.
-He also coordinates the research project Mobile a2k: Culture and Safety in Africa on the impact of public art on urban security in three African cities (Douala, Johannesburg, Luanda), financed by the Swiss Network for International Studies.
+Davide Fornari holds a PhD in Design sciences from University Iuav of Venice and is a tenured teacher and researcher at the laboratory of visual culture at the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) in Lugano, where he teaches interaction design and the history of graphic design.
+He is the coordinator of the Master of Advanced Studies in interaction design at SUPSI, and also coordinates the research project Mobile a2k: Culture and Safety in Africa, on the impact of public art on urban security in three African cities (Douala, Johannesburg, and Luanda), financed by the Swiss Network for International Studies.

 Water Lilly